• Apple News

 Ole Miss compiled 135 yards on seven plays in their first two drives, nearly reaching 20 yards per play.

-The Green Wave slowly made their way down the field with a third down conversion and a 17-yard pass, but the Rebels stopped them on third-and-three.
-Down by two scores, Tulane elected to go for it on fourth-and-two, but the Rebels stopped them and the ball back at their 37-yard line.
+The Green Wave slowly made their way down the field with a third-down conversion and a 17-yard pass, but the Rebels stopped them on third-and-three.
+Down by two scores, Tulane elected to go for it on fourth-and-two, but the Rebels stopped them and got the ball back at their 37-yard line.

 The Rebel drive got off to a shaky start when the Tulane defensive line sacked Chambliss for a seven-yard loss.
 Ole Miss lined up to go for it from their own 42-yard line, but took a delay of game penalty and punted it away.

-Retzlaff had more completions in the first half of this game through the first quarter (six), then he did in the entire regular season game against Ole Miss (five).
+Retzlaff had more completions in the first half of this game through the first quarter (six), then he did in the entire regular season game that Ole Miss and Tulane played earlier this year (five).

 Ole Miss’ next drive stalled out after a pass went through the hands of Deuce Alexander.
 Tulane almost blocked the punt; they were also close on the first one earlier in the game.

-At some point in most games this season, the Rebel offense has seemed to get off track.
-The Rebels were explosive in their first two drives, but they only managed 21 yards on their next two.
+At some point in most games this season, the Rebel offenseseemed to get off track.
+The Rebels were explosive in their first two drives, but they managed only 21 yards on their next two.

 The Tulane run game was working well on their next drive.
 They ran for 35 yards on four carries, but Ole Miss found their footing and forced a punt.